Schepp/HTTP-headers/markdown/performance.md

 `Clear-Site-Data: "cache"`

-all clear a client's (cached) data
+all of the above clear a client's (cached) data
 ---
 <!-- .slide: data-background="" data-state="inverted" -->